hacs/documentation/documentation/faq/what.md

 description: "What is HACS?"
 ---

-_Currently I have no idea what to write her..._
+_Currently I have no idea what to write here..._